 - Guided Photography Tour with Golden Pagoda & Big Buddha

 The beach offers great swimming and plenty of water sports, dining and accommodation options.
 In both the summer and winter high seasons, Chaweng Beach is packed with sun-seekers soaking up the rays and has a fun, holiday atmosphere.
-It is not the most secluded or peaceful of Samui's beaches, but everything one could desire is within a few metres of your sunbed - from cold drinks and snacks to massages, making it a great option for lazing away the day in comfort.
+It's not the most secluded or peaceful of Samui's beaches, but everything one could desire is within a few metres of your sunbed - from cold drinks and snacks to massages, making it a great option for lazing away the day in comfort.

 Before heading out for a swim, lookout for red flags, which warn bathers of dangerous currents at certain times of the year.
-Most of the time the azure waters are perfect for bathing but when the temperatures warm up in the hot season you may need to find a hotel pool to cool down in.
+Most of the time, the azure waters are perfect for bathing but when the temperatures warm up in the hot season you may need to find a hotel pool to cool down in.

 If you are not staying in a hotel on the beachfront, then some resorts hire sunbeds and umbrellas to non-guests for about 100B per day.
 Alternatively, just take a towel and stake your claim to a patch of sand, although it can be difficult to find shade during the hottest hours so don't forget the sunblock.